Great to have you with us from high atop the EIB building in midtown Manhattan, one of the most frequently visited tourist sites in all of New York.

 Right.

-When somebody can say, well, they released unharmed, yeah, they had a lie about converting.
+I think that when somebody can say, well, they're released unharmed, yeah, they had to lie about converting.

-I don't think people of that mindset understand, and this doesn't surprise me a bit, by the way, and I know who these people are.
+I don't think people of that mindset understand, and this doesn't surprise me a bit, by the way, and I know who these people are, they don't understand real, deep faith.

 Yes, that's absolutely right.

-Faith, uh your religious faith, your relationship with uh with God, that is that is the most in-depth personal relationship you have.
+Faith, your religious faith, your relationship with God, that is the most in-depth personal relationship you have.

-And to have somebody point a gun at you and to have you renounce that in order to live, there have been many people who've refused to do it, they've died.
+And to have somebody point a gun at you and to have you renounce that in order to live, there have been many people who have refused to do it.

 Well, not that I have walked in their shoes, but you're absolutely right.